-For 69 years central Iowans have packed their lawn chairs, blankets, and picnic baskets, gathered friends and family, and come to Capitol Hill to enjoy some amazing band music featuring a diverse blend of standard and contemporary works by the top composers!
-Music Under the Stars is the third oldest professional performing arts series in central Iowa and features the same musicians you hear at the Civic Center or the Des Moines Symphony performing free concerts for all ages.
-You've never enjoyed a band concert like this!
+For 70 years central Iowans have packed their lawn chairs, blankets, and picnic baskets, gathered friends and family, and come to Capitol Hill to enjoy some memorable performances of band music featuring a diverse variety of standard and contemporary works by premier composers.
+Music Under the Stars is the third oldest professional performing arts series in central Iowa, and features the same musicians you would hear at a Civic Center Broadway show or a Des Moines Symphony concert performing free programs that appeal to all ages and tastes.

 Music Director and Conductor ClarencePadilla came to Des Moines from Los Angeles where he appeared at the Hollywood Bowl, the Laguna Beach Arts Festival, and the Long Beach Municipal Band.
 Mr. Padilla is a Professor of Music (clarinet) at Drake University in Des Moines, Iowa, where he also serves as the Music Department Chair.
 He has concertized, conducted and presented master classes across the United States in Iowa, Minnesota, Missouri, Nebraska, California, Tennessee, Illinois, Wisconsin, Nevada, Michigan, Ohio, Kansas, Arizona and the District of Columbia, and has given international presentations in Brazil, France, China, Mexico, Germany and Austria.